 Additionally, I like how easy it was to customize this paddle – I added some yellow tape on the handle to further improve the grip.
 The paddle also features an ultra-lightweight construction which helps when doing faster swings without putting too much strain on the arms.

-I think one of my favorite features is the fact that it’s very well balanced.
+I think one of my favorite features is the fact that this shock absorbing pickleball paddle is very well balanced.
 This allows me to hit powerful shots with ease, as well as stay consistent throughout my game.
 I also enjoyed using this paddle for drop shots and dinks – both of which require a lot of control and finesse.

 However, I do have some minor dislikes about this paddle.
 For example, it could be more durable, so you may need to replace it sooner than other paddles.
 Additionally, sometimes I found myself needing more power in my shots, so I had to adjust my swing to make up for it.

-Overall, the JOOLA Vision Pickleball Paddle is a great choice if you’re looking for something lightweight and well-balanced.
+Overall, the JOOLA Vision Pickleball Paddle is a great choice if you’re looking for best pickleball paddle for weak wrists.
 It offers excellent control and spin while providing enough power when needed.

 This paddle is perfect for repetitive motions without stressing your elbow or shoulder area.
 If you’re looking for a quality option that won’t break the bank, this paddle may be what you need!